-- · Inspect and reseal as needed.
+- INSPECT and reseal as needed.

-- Have the propane system checked for leaks by your dealer.
+- HAVE your dealer CHECK the propane system for leaks.

-- Check wheel lug nuts at specified intervals to listed torque specifications, re- torque as needed.
+- CHECK wheel lug nuts at specified intervals to the listed torque specifications, RE- TORQUE as needed.

-- Sanitize the fresh water system.
+- SANITIZE the fresh water system.

-- Test the safety alarms.
+- TEST all safety alarms.

 First two hundred miles